• Skip to primary navigation

 Take the EcoTypes Survey

-EcoTypes helps us navigate a divided world.
-Like the image above, we approach environmental issues in contrasting ways.
+EcoTypes helps us understand and navigate a divided world.
+Like the image above, we approach environmental issues in differing ways.
 How might our differences be a source of creativity vs. conflict?

 Axes